 While fighting existential threats can require limits to fundamental rights and freedoms, there is a high risk that governments will overstep and excessively impede rights and freedoms in response to covid-19.
 In extreme cases, a permanent, unlimited state of emergency, could lead to the removal of checks and balances and undermining the rule of law to the point where a country ceases to be democratic.
 Indeed, the Hungarian bill appears to be just that, a push towards autocracy masqueraded as a measure that ensures the safety of citizens.

 DRI works to improve public understanding of the rule of law in the EU as part of the re:constitution programme funded by Stiftung Mercator.
-Sign-up to DRI’s newsletter and follow us on Facebook and Twitter to find out more about the rule of law in Europe.
+Sign-up for DRI’s newsletter and follow us on Facebook and Twitter to find out more about the rule of law in Europe.